felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 Let's think about punching bags for a moment.
-If someone was standing in a gym next to their punching bag, you would probably understand that whatever damage the bag exhibits went directly into making that person stronger.
+If someone was standing in a gym next to their punching bag, you would probably understand that whatever damage the bag exhibits went directly into making that person stronger, punch after punch, and kick after kick.
 If you had to fight someone, you'd probably pick the boxer with a seemingly untouched punching bag in their gym.
 Well, the same goes with books.
 If I met two students who showed me their library, I would guess that the one who receives the highest grades is the one whose book spines are the most curved.
 Why?